bluecmd/fortigate_exporter/README.md

   token: api-key-goes-here
 ```

 NOTE: Currently only token authentication is supported.
-Fortigate does not allow usage of tokens on non-HTTPS connections,
+FortiGate does not allow usage of tokens on non-HTTPS connections,
 which means that currently you need HTTPS to be configured properly.

-To probe a Fortigate, do something like `curl 'localhost:9710/probe?target=https://my-fortigate'`
+To probe a FortiGate, do something like `curl 'localhost:9710/probe?target=https://my-fortigate'`

 ### Available CLI parameters
 | flag  | default value  |  description  |